Nieuwe-Warmte-Nu/rtc-tools-heat-network/docs/theory/heat_physics.rst

 where :math:`A_{demand}` is the set of demand assets.

-Important to note, is that this combination of constraints for the producers and demands, results in a smaller achieved temperature difference at the demand than the difference between the given temperatures for the supply and return side.
-And a larger achieved temperature difference at the producer.
+The combination of constraints ate the producers and demands, results in a smaller achieved temperature difference at the demand than the difference between the given temperatures for the supply and return side, and a larger achieved temperature difference at the producer.
-The choice on where a temperature is fixed results in different errors as already explained at the producers.

-Again it is assumed that a demand also acts within the hydraulically coupled system under the same assumptions, see :eq:`eq:flow_balance`.
+Similar as for the source the demand acts within one hydraulically coupled system under the same assumptions, see :eq:`eq:flow_balance`.

-Every demand is assumed to have a control valve to regulate its flow.
-Typically, a minimum head loss should be maintained:
+Every demand is modelled with a control valve to regulate its flow.
+In reality a minimum head loss is be maintained is ofter maintained:

 .. math::
     :label: eq:demand_head